-- 65% of the population is estimated to be obese.
+- 62% of the adult population of Hastings is estimated to be overweight or obese.

-- Under-18 conception rate in Hastings and Rother is significantly higher than England.
+- Under-18 conception rates in Hastings and Rother are significantly higher than England.

 The programme aims to reduce health inequalities by improving the health and wellbeing of people in Hastings and Rother’s most disadvantaged communities.
 It is led by NHS Hastings and Rother Clinical Commissioning Group, and supported by a range of partners, including East Sussex County Council (ESCC), Hastings Borough Council (HBC), Rother District Council (RDC), East Sussex Healthcare NHS Trust (ESHT) and the voluntary and community sector.
 Experiences and stories from real people have been used to plan, develop and improve health and other services that benefit health for those with the poorest health outcomes.

 We’re proud of the work of the programme to date and I am personally delighted that we are now able to share the learning from this work with our local partners and across our neighbouring CCG, which covers the Eastbourne, Hailsham and Seaford areas.
 The NHS Long Term Plan commits the NHS to a greater focus on prevention and on health inequalities, by increasing the NHS' contribution to tackling some of the most significant causes of ill health, with a particular focus on the communities and groups of people most affected by these problems.
 The Healthy Hastings and Rother programme's impact and learning to date will enable our CCGs to shape our 2019/20 commissioning plans with local stakeholders and our local five-year plan, which will deliver locally the ambitions of the NHS Long Term Plan.